top of page

 • Share a significant impact that WSP Corpsmembers have had on your organization?

-WSP members are vital to our ongoing efforts in documenting the presence and abundance of steelhead trout and other resources in the Santa Monica Mountains and conveying that information to resource agencies and the public.
+WSP Corpsmembers are vital to our ongoing efforts in documenting the presence and abundance of steelhead trout and other resources in the Santa Monica Mountains and conveying that information to resource agencies and the public.
 They also help lead many restoration and educational efforts here in the greater LA area.
-We are so proud of their accomplishments and appreciate all the good work they do and energy they always bring!
+We are so proud of their accomplishments and appreciate all the good work they do and the energy they always bring!

 Marilyn Brody French